-The objective of the Standard is to prescribe the accounting entries and disclosures for Employee Benefits; it concerns itself with reporting the financial impact and position of Employee Benefits.
-This is, generally speaking,easy for short-term employee benefits, such as salaries or sick pay, that are costed as they accrue and are expected to be fully settled within 12 months of the annual reporting-end.
-But longer-term employee benefits, which include employee benefit plans or benefits required by law, are far more onerous to cost and report on.
-Such employee benefit plans could be part of a corporate reward structure, or otherwise offered on an optional basis which could be funded for separately.
-As the case may be, the typical structure is to promise a set of post-employment benefits (lump sum, pension, leave accumulation) on retirement or earlier termination or death of an employee.
-This means that cost is accrued over many years – and predictions made for future outcomes – which typically requires the involvement of a qualified and experienced actuary.
+The objective of the Standard is to prescribe the accounting entries and disclosures for Employee Benefits and reporting the financial impact and position of those Employee Benefits.
+This is generally easy for short-term employee benefits, such as salaries or sick pay.
+But longer-term employee benefits, which include employee benefit plans or benefits required by law, are more onerous to cost and report.
+A typical structure is to promise a set of post-employment benefits (lump sum, pension, leave accumulation) on retirement or earlier resignation or termination or death of an employee.
+This means that cost is accrued over many years, which typically requires the involvement of a qualified and experienced actuary to predict financial outcomes.

-An IAS 19 Actuarial Valuation is required to cost these future, long-term employee benefit promises.
-An actuarial technique, called the Projected Unit Credit method, together with a set of actuarial assumptions, are used to make a reliable estimate of the ultimate cost to an entity of a benefit that employees have earned in return for their service.
+An IAS 19 Actuarial Valuation is required to cost these future and long-term employee benefit promises.
+An actuarial technique, the Projected Unit Credit method, together with a set of actuarial assumptions, are used to make a reliable estimate of the ultimate cost to an entity of a benefit that employees have earned during their service.

-The IAS 19 disclosure requirements are extensive and complex, for both financial performance and position requirements; typical disclosure elements include:
+The IAS 19 disclosure requirements are extensive and complex, for both IAS 19 valuation and financial reporting purposes; typical disclosure elements include:

-- Annual employee benefit plan cost – split into numerous elements and booked in various ways.
+- Annual employee benefit plan cost – split into numerous components and booked in various ways.
 This includes past service cost or gain, current service cost, interest cost, benefits paid, actuarial gains or losses, exchange rate costs and more, booked to either P&L or OCI

-- Methodology and assumptions bases, including long-term views on discount rates and salary escalation, where relevant
+- Methodology and assumptions bases – including long-term views on discount rates and salary escalation

-- Various sensitivity and scenario tests, to illustrate possible or even likely divergence from the assumes basis and methodology.
+- Various sensitivity and scenario tests – to illustrate possible or even likely divergence from the assumed basis and methodology.

-IAS19 includes valuation and treatment of such benefits as provided:
+IAS 19 includes valuation and treatment of such benefits as:

 Short-term employee benefits

-The benefits to be settled within 12 months, other than termination benefits.
-Examples include wages, salaries, profit-sharing and bonuses and non-monetary benefits paid to current employees.
+Benefits to be settled within 12 months, other than termination benefits.
+Examples include wages/salaries, profit-sharing and bonus sums and non-monetary benefits paid to current employees.

-The benefits that are payable after the completion of the employment.
-Examples include Gratuity, Pensions, Lump sum payments, life insurance and medical care etc.
+Benefits payable after the completion of employment.
+Examples include Gratuity, Pensions, Lump sum payments, Life Insurance and Medical Care etc.